United States cable news: Newsmax TV

 Newsmax TV debuted June 15, 2014 as a television arm of Newsmax Media, a media company better known for its magazine and website.
 The channel runs a mix of rolling news coverage in the afternoons, video simulcasts of conservative talk radio programs, talk shows, and reruns of documentaries.
-Talent on the network includes Howie Carr, Wayne Allyn Root, Joe Pagliarulo and Bill O'Reilly.
+Talent on the network includes Greta van Susteren, Greg Kelly, Carl Higbie, Tom Basile, Rita Cosby, Rob Schmitt and Chris Salcedo.
+Former talent includes Eric Bolling, Howie Carr, Wayne Allyn Root, Joe Pagliarulo and Bill O'Reilly.
 Until mid-2016, it was distributed on both Dish Network and DirecTV.
 The channel does have numerous local broadcasting affiliates.
 A live stream of the channel is also available for free online at NewsmaxTV.com, as well as YouTube.
-Newsmax TV is explicitly conservative in its lean, broadcasting many programs hosted by conservative media personalities including those largely abandoned by Fox News; it is positioned further to the right of Fox's editorial stance but not as far to the fringe as One America News Network.
+Newsmax TV is explicitly conservative in its lean, broadcasting many programs hosted by conservative media personalities including those largely abandoned by Fox News; it is positioned further to the right of Fox News's editorial stance but not as far to the fringe as One America News Network.

 The network saw noticeable gains following the 2020 United States presidential election, beating out the business news networks, as conservatives showed increasing dissatisfaction with Fox News coverage of the election.

 NewsNation

 Nexstar Media Group's NewsNation is a news channel that replaced general entertainment channel WGN America (itself the successor to the superstation feed of WGN-TV in Chicago) on March 1, 2021.
 The NewsNation brand was introduced for a prime time news block on WGN on September 1, 2020, six months before the scheduled rebranding of the channel as a whole.
 NewsNation's focus intends to be non-ideological, using its extensive network of local newsrooms from television stations Nexstar owns and/or operates across the United States.
 Talent on the network includes Dan Abrams, Ashleigh Banfield and Chris Cuomo.
-While Nexstar Media Group's CEO has stated the goal is to transition NewsNation into a 24-hour news and talk channel by 2023, news programming is currently limited to the evening and early overnight hours, as well as special coverage during the day, due to syndication contracts dating to its time as WGN that must be exhausted.
+The network transitioned to a full 24/7 schedule in the summer of 2024 after its final WGN-era contracts for syndicated programming were exhausted.